AuraFusion360: Augmented Unseen Region Alignment for Reference-based 360{\deg} Unbounded Scene Inpainting: Method

-where $M_{\text{guide}}(x, y)$ is a mask function indicating if a pixel $(x, y)$ is within the bounding box $\mathcal{B}$ but not in the unseen mask U. At each denoising step, we update the noise over 8 iterations.
+\end{small} where $M_{\text{guide}}(x, y)$ is a mask function indicating if a pixel $(x, y)$ is within the bounding box $\mathcal{B}$ but not in the unseen mask U. At each denoising step, we update the noise over $N$ iterations.
 Instead of directly optimizing the noise using L2 loss~\cite{yu2024wonderworld}, this loss ensures that the updated noise input to the denoiser enables it to generate an estimated depth that aligns with the incomplete guided depth.
-This allows the AGDD output to focus on achieving accurate alignment in the region near the unseen area while also operating in a zero-shot manner.
+This enables the AGDD output to achieve accurate alignment in regions adjacent to unseen areas, which is more appropriate for depth inpainting scenarios while also operating in a zero-shot manner.

-\paragraph{Initializing Gaussians in unseen regions.} With the aligned depth $D_\text{aligned}^{\text{ref}}$ of the reference view, we proceed to initialize new Gaussians in the unseen regions.
+{\bf Initializing Gaussians in unseen regions.} With the aligned depth $D_\text{aligned}^{\text{ref}}$ of the reference view, we proceed to initialize new Gaussians in the unseen regions.
 First, we unproject the inpainted RGB of the reference view with $D_\text{aligned}^\text{ref}$ to 3D space, focusing on the unseen regions identified by the unseen mask.
 This unprojection takes into account the camera's intrinsic parameters.
 For each pixel $(u, v)$ in the unseen region where $U_\text{final}(u, v) = 1$, we compute the 3D point $P = (X, Y, Z)$ as $Z = D_\text{aligned}^\text{ref}(u, v)$, $X = (u - c_x) \cdot Z / f_x$, $Y = (v - c_y) \cdot Z / f_y,$, where $(f_x, f_y)$ are the focal lengths in pixels and $(c_x, c_y)$ are the principal point offsets.
 This process gives us a set of initial 3D points $P$.
 These points are then used to initialize new Gaussians in the unseen regions, inheriting color from the reference view.
 Existing background Gaussians, unaffected by object removal, remain fixed during initialization and optimization.
-These initialized Gaussians are crucial for the subsequent process of generating guided inpaint RGB image and optimization.
+These initialized Gaussians are crucial for the subsequent process of generating guided inpaint RGB images and optimization.